budh333/UnSilence_VOC/README.md

 ```

 ## Annotation Typology
-Please refer to the documentation of the annotation typology [here](data/README.md)
+Please refer to the documentation of the annotation typology [here](data/README.md).

 ## Data Statement
-Please refer to the data statement of the annotated dataset here (coming soon)
+Please refer to the data statement of the annotated dataset [here](DataCard.pdf).

 # Code